bacovcin/ditransitive-scripts/README.md

 20) Run adj.c

-21) Run the only-coding.q query from my corpus-tools repository on dit.cod
+21) Run the only-coding.q query from my corpus-tools repository on adj.cod

-22) Go to the corpus-tools directory and run fill-in-externals.py with dit.cod.ooo as an argument
+22) Go to the corpus-tools directory and run fill-in-externals.py with adj.cod.ooo as an argument

 23) Open dit.csv and copy the headings for internal info into csv (at the end of the first line):
 	Verb	Clause	PP	Nom	Dat	Acc	NomVerb	DatVerb	AccVerb	NomDat	NomAcc	DatAcc	Pas	NomCP	DatCP	AccCP	NomSize	DatSize	AccSize	Adj